soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 A security playbook is launched automatically when an alert is triggered within your organization.
 Once the alert triggers, the associated playbook is run automatically.
 The playbook runs an investigation, looking at all the associated metadata (including email messages, users, subjects, senders, etc.) and, based on its findings, recommends a set of actions that your organization's security team can take to control and mitigate the threat.

-The security playbooks are designed based on input from Security Operations anad Incident Response teams, including those who help defend Microsoft assets, to tackle the most frequent threats that organizations face in Office 365.
+The security playbooks are designed based on input from Security Operations and Incident Response teams, including those who help defend Microsoft assets, to tackle the most frequent threats that organizations face in Office 365.

 ### Security playbooks are rolling out in phases